bihe/software-design-django/README.md

 <mark>
 Notice: The python version 3.12 seems NOT to be compatible with the dependency-injector-package (https://python-dependency-injector.ets-labs.org/main/changelog.html)
 Make sure to have Python 3.11 installed.
 When you are in the python environment (typically after `poetry shell`) make sure that the postfix of the environment (shown in braces in front of your promp) contains py3.11 at the end (e.g. (swd-django-demo-py3.11)).
-If it is something with 3.12, you need to create a new venv with python 3.11 by following these steps:
+If it is something with 3.12, you need to create a new venv with python 3.11 by following these steps:<br>
- - make sure you are in your projects main directory
+ - make sure you are in your projects main directory<br>
- - `peotry env remove python`
+ - `peotry env remove python`<br>
- - `poetry env use python3.11`
+ - `poetry env use python3.11`<br>
- - restart your IDE
+ - restart your IDE<br>
- - after `poetry shell` you should have activated a venv based on python 3.11.
+ - after `poetry shell` you should have activated a venv based on python 3.11.<br>
 </mark>